 PrognoCIS’ UB-04 Capabilities

-PrognoCIS understands role rural health providers play in their communities.
+PrognoCIS understands the role rural health providers play in their communities.
 Our EHR is customized to handle the needs of RHPs looking to file insurance claims UB-04s or any other classifications in between.
-Here we show how to file an Encounter as Institutional, Professional and Institutional, or Rural Health Type.
+Here we show how to file an Encounter as Institutional, Professional, and Institutional, or Rural Health Type.

 We also support the ability to create a claim under the UB-04 (and all the combinations) type.

 Rural health providers are instrumental in providing care to lower-income areas.
 They are often the only bastion of medical care in areas that sorely need it.
 At PrognoCIS, we believe UB-04s are vital in providing rural health providers adequate reimbursement for the services they provide to their community.